-- 98%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation within one year after the Subscription Date thereof, plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share; - (ii) 99%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation at any time after the first anniversary of the Subscription Date thereof and up to and including the second anniversary of the Subscription Date thereof, plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share; - (iii) 100%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation: - A. at any time after the second anniversary of the Subscription Date thereof, or plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share.
+- (i) 98%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation within one year after the Subscription Date thereof, plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share; - (ii) 99%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation at any time after the first anniversary of the Subscription Date thereof and up to and including the second anniversary of the Subscription Date thereof, plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share; - (iii) 100%, if the Notice of Redemption for the redemption of that Class A Share is received by the Corporation: - A. at any time after the second anniversary of the Subscription Date thereof, or - B. notwithstanding subparagraphs (i) or (ii), at any time prior to the second anniversary of the Subscription Date thereof, if the directors so determine in their absolute discretion, plus any dividends accumulated or declared thereon but unpaid as at the date a Notice of Redemption is received in respect of that Class A Share.